Poplar's userspace

 - We originally had targets and a

-toolchain.
+stdport in a fork ofrustc.
+This proved difficult to maintain and required users to build a custom Rust fork and add it as arustuptoolchain.
 This is a high barrier of entry for anyone wanting to try Poplar out. - Poplar's ideal standard library probably won't end up looking very similar to other platform's, as there are significant ideological differences in how programs should interact with the OS.
 This is unfortunate from a porting point of view, but does allow us to design the platform interface from the group up.

-The name of the crate is slightly unfortunate, but is required, as rustc
+The name of the crate is slightly unfortunate, but is required, as rustc uses the name of the crate to decide

 where to import the prelude from.
 This significantly increases the ergonomics we can provide, so is worth the